 2021 UNRBHR FORUM: The New Decade of Action?

-Last year, the Forum focused on the progress made over the past 10 years since the adoption of the UN Guiding Principles on Business and Human Rights in 2011.
+In 2021, the Forum focused on the progress made over the past 10 years since the adoption of the UN Guiding Principles on Business and Human Rights in 2011.
 Discussions highlighted the need for a collective commitment to meet the challenges the region faces in realizing vital economic, environmental and social justice goals, even as the COVID-19 pandemic continued to exacerbate many of these challenges.

 2020 UNRBHR FORUM: New Challenges.
 New Approaches